HoLuLuLu/Deep-Visualization-Toolbox-Container/README.md

 Tip:
 After logout you have to start the container by `docker start dvtb-arikpoz` and then execute the bash to get in by `docker start -it dvtb-arikpoz`.

-### Method 2: build the docker container by your own
+### Method 2: Build the Docker Container by your own
 This method only a bit more complicated than the first one and you can use the newest version of caffe but it's more risky because docker have to download, install and compile many things from the scratch.

 First you have to clone this repository with git: